pluralitybook/plurality/contents/english/0-0-endorsements.md

 `---`<br></br>
 — [Anne Applebaum](https://en.wikipedia.org/wiki/Anne_Applebaum), winner of the [Pulitzer Prize](https://www.pulitzer.org/winners/anne-applebaum) and author of [*The Twilight of Democracy*](https://www.penguinrandomhouse.com/books/621076/twilight-of-democracy-by-anne-applebaum/) and [*Red Famine*](https://www.penguinrandomhouse.com/books/236713/red-famine-by-anne-applebaum/)

 > *Plurality* is an important book on one of today’s central challenges—building collaboration and shared purpose across diversity.
-The authors approach this challenge not simply in terms of politics as conventionally understood, but also offer valuable insights on foundational issues in technology, economics, and beyond.<br></br>
+The authors approach this challenge not simply in ... politics...but also offer valuable insights on...technology, economics, and beyond.<br></br>
 `---`<br></br>
 — [Julius Krein](https://en.wikipedia.org/wiki/Julius_Krein), Founder and Editor-in-Chief, [*American Affairs*](https://americanaffairsjournal.org/)